zz-james/canvas_sprite_blitter/README.md

 canvas_sprite_blitter
 =====================

-attempt to make a sprite engine that uses canvas.context.ImageData.data and typearrays that mirrors DOS games
+attempt to make a sprite engine that uses canvas.context.ImageData.data and typearrays that sort of mirrors the way DOS games in the '90s were made.